appdefensealliance/ASA-WG/Mobile App Profile/Mobile App Test Guide.md

 * Connections initiated in WebViews to navigate to arbitrary user-selected URLs, for apps that have browser capabilities.
 * Connections to on-device web-server within the application
 * Connections to local network web server (e.g. IoT)
+* Unencrypted connections that have a valid justification provided.

 ---